NUR2499 Clinical B: Nursing Care in Context

 Important assessment information

-It is the student's responsibility to: (a) attend 100% of the clinical placement period (160 hours) within the assigned weeks which have been allocated through the SONIA placement system. (b) attend all shifts as allocated at the beginning of the clinical placement by the preceptor or mentor (these may involve day shifts, evening shifts, night shifts, weekend shifts and public holidays).
-Changes to rostered shift will only be considered for extremely extenuating circumstances and require the written permission of the examiner of the course. (c) attend and participate appropriately in all activities scheduled for item a, as part of this practicum either on campus or at the clinical venue including orientation, briefing sessions, debriefing sessions, tutorials or in-service. (d) be informed about course-related activities and administration (e) access and obtain all material provided to complete course objectives and activities
+It is the student's responsibility to: (a) attend 100% of the clinical placement period (160 hours) within the assigned weeks which have been allocated through the SONIA clinical placement allocation system. (b) attend all shifts as allocated at the beginning of the clinical placement by the preceptor or mentor (these may involve day shifts, evening shifts, night shifts, weekend shifts and public holidays).
+Changes to rostered shift will only be considered for extremely extenuating circumstances and require the written permission of the examiner of the course in collaboration with the health care facility. (c) attend and participate appropriately in all activities scheduled for item a, as part of this practicum either on campus or at the clinical venue including orientation, briefing sessions, debriefing sessions, tutorials or in-service. (d) be informed about course-related activities and administration (e) access and obtain all material provided to complete course objectives and activities

 Requirements for students to complete each assessment item satisfactorily:

 To complete the Clinical Performance Evaluation Tool/Timesheet satisfactorily, students must obtain a mark of 1.
-To achieve a mark of 1, students must complete attendance of 160 hours of placement in the allocated time and submit a completed timesheet and achieve each of the competencies to a satisfactory (S) level.
+To achieve a mark of 1, students must complete attendance of 160 hours of placement in the allocated time and submit a completed timesheet and achieve each of the competencies to to the level indicated on the Clinical Performance Evaluation Tool.

 To complete the Interim Evaluation Tool satisfactorily, students must obtain a mark of 1.
 To achieve a mark of 1, students must obtain the signature of their preceptor/mentor on the completed Interim Evaluation and submit this to the examiner within two days after completing 10 shifts of the clinical practice.